Well we don’t have time for that, let’s start from a little later in time.

 We had used, tested, tried and experimented with various platforms from the ubiquitous platforms – in php, Wordpress, Drupal & Joomla and in C# .Net, DotNetNuke and Drupal.

-They are all great, they all have specific talents and specific pitfalls, they can fit and be forced into fitting projects, but for us they just didn’t work for us.
+They are all great, they all have specific talents and specific pitfalls, they can fit and be forced into fitting projects, but they just didn’t work for us.

-Probably because we wanted control and deep understanding without investing into a particular platform to the extent that we became experts and because of the investment debt (in time) we could/would only build using that platform.
-We didn’t want to be known for being able to stick a site together and then fail to support it when X feature became incompatible with Y feature and we had built neither…
+We didn’t want to be known for being able to stick a site together and then hit a support wall when X feature became incompatible with Y feature and we had built neither…

 More control.
 More capability.
 More understanding.
 More excitement.
 More satisfaction.
 And we demand of ourselves outstanding support for our clients, of which there were more.